BonoboPLC/bonoboplc_wiki/games/raffle/prize-draw-raffle.md

 ## Prize Images

-An Image - For best results use transparent PNG at 800x400 (h/w) at a minimum.
+For best results use a transparent PNG at 800x400 (h/w) at a minimum.

 [prize-template.psd](/prize-template.psd)

+The image will be used through out the game including

+Tile Image - The top prize will be used

+Game Playout

+Pay Table